openharmony/docs/en/device-dev/glossary/glossary.md

 -   **HAP**

-    HarmonyOSOpenHarmony Ability Package, released as a HAP file.
+    OpenHarmony Ability Package, released as a HAP file.
 One HAP file describes all content of an application, including code, resources, third-party libraries, and a configuration file.

 -   **HCS**